 About Mars Petcare

 Mars Petcare is the world’s leading pet nutrition and health care business that strives to make A Better World for Pets every day.
 Mars Petcare believes that pets make our lives better and that pet ownership brings joy and benefits which should be accessible to everyone.
 Mars Petcare has a total of 41 brands in our portfolio, including billion dollar brands PEDIGREE®, WHISKAS®, ROYAL CANIN® and BANFIELD®.
 Other leading brands include: IAMS®, CESAR®, SHEBA®, NUTRO®, DREAMIES®, EUKANUBA®, BLUEPEARL® and PET PARTNERSTM.
-And the WALTHAM Centre for Pet Nutrition, a leading scientific authority on pet nutrition and well-being.
+And The WALTHAM Petcare Science Institute, a leading scientific authority on pet nutrition and well-being.
 Mars Petcare has more than 40,000 Associates worldwide.